Scholarships and costs

 Working alongside your studies

 Many students work part-time whilst they study or during their university holidays to help support themselves financially.
 Do you need a visa to study in Europe?
 Most countries allow students on a visa to work part-time, but some countries place restrictions on the amount of hours visa-holders can work.
-Check the immigration website for each country to find out more – see the Country Profiles section for links to national immigration websites.
+Check the immigration website for each country to find out more – see the Country Profiles English (en) section for links to national immigration websites.
 Alternatively, visit the European Union Immigration Portal.

 Scholarships, grants and financial support